patricklafrance/shelby/README.md

 #### Observables mapping / unmapping

-When your HTTP request has data that contains observables, they will automatically be unmapper before Shelby send the request
+When your HTTP request has data that contains observables, they will automatically be unmapped before Shelby send the request

 ```javascript
 var newEmployee = this._fromJs({